Market

 Sd/- Sd/-

-Place: Ahmedabad
+Place: Ahmedabad Managing Director Whole-Time Director

 Registered Office:

-C-205, D-205,2nd Floor,
+C-205, D-205, 2nd Floor,

-Super Mall, Besides Lai Bungalow,
+Super Mall, Besides Lal Bungalow,

 C.G.
-Road, Navrangpura City Taluka
+Road, Navrangpura

-Ahmedabad-380009, Gujarat
+Ahmedabad-380009, Gujarat.

 KYC IS ONE TIME EXERCISE WHILE DEALING IN SECURITIES MARKETS - ONCE KYC IS DONE THROUGH A SEBI REGISTERED INTERMEDIARY (BROKER, DP, MUTUAL FUND ETC.), YOU NEED NOT UNDERGO THE SAME PROCESS AGAIN WHEN YOU APPROACH ANOTHER INTERMEDIARY. | PREVENT UNAUTHORISED TRANSACTIONS IN YOUR ACCOUNT --> UPDATE YOUR MOBILE NUMBERS/EMAIL IDS WITH YOUR STOCK BROKER/DEPOSITORY PARTICIPANT.
 RECEIVE INFORMATION/ALERT OF YOUR TRANSACTIONS DIRECTLY FROM EXCHANGE/NSDL ON YOUR MOBILE/EMAIL AT THE END OF THE DAY ..........
 ISSUED IN THE INTEREST OF INVESTORS